Financial-Times/coco-fleet-deployer/README.markdown

-Scheduler that deploys specified services to the cluster.
+Application to deploys specified services to the cluster.